mitodl/mitx-grading-library/docs/formula_grader.md

 ## Tolerance

 Student inputs are compared to answers with a numerical tolerance.
 You can set this as an absolute number (eg, `0.1`) or a percentage (eg, `"0.01%"`, which is the default tolerance).
-Tolerances must be positive numbers or percentages.
+Tolerances must be nonnegative numbers or percentages.

 ```python
 grader = FormulaGrader(